magento-ecg/coding-standard/README.md

 composer require magento-ecg/coding-standard:2.*
 ```

-Note: Alternatively to installing PHP_CodeSniffer globally, you can include a dependency for both `magento-ecg/coding-standard` and `squizlabs/php_codesniffer` in your `composer.json` file.
+Note: Alternatively to installing PHP_CodeSniffer globally, you can include dependencies for both `magento-ecg/coding-standard` and `squizlabs/php_codesniffer` in your `composer.json` file.
 For example:
 ```
 {
     "require": {